aikea/aikea.github.io/content/watchlog.md

 Watched with wingmates in hostel.
 Entertaining.

 10. > **Sex Education | Season 02 | 2021**
 It is what it says on the tin but in a manner that is appealing to today's teenagers.
 It breaks the tradition, cliched (and cringed?) pedagogy of sex education and educates us subtly while concealing behind a teenage drama.
 Impressive and ingenious.
 Looking forward to season 3.

+11. > **Won't you be my neighbor | Morgan Neville | 2018**
+_"Always know that you're loved and are capable of loving"_.
+I really needed to hear that right now.
+This is a documentary about Fred Rogers, a minister-to-be from Pittsburg, who by a turn of events got into television which was booming in the 60s.
+He wrote, produced, and directed _"Mr. Rogers' Neighborhood_", a TV program directed at young children.
+Mr. Rogers' incredible understanding of child psychology coupled with his minsiterial training allowed him to present really sensitive issues like death, validation, and even divorce to young children.
+I really, really enjoyed getting to know this ambitious and noble man.
+PS: This was on my list for a very long time.
+(first watch: Feb 1st, 2022)

 <hr />